yeoman/yeoman/docs/cli/package_manager.md

 Until now, client-side JavaScript has not benefited from a rich package management solution such as those found in other platforms (e.g NPM, RubyGems).
 By instead maintaining packages of packages in client-side JS, developers reduced the chances of using up-to-date versions of libraries.

-Yeoman's integration with Twitter Bowerchanges that.
+Yeoman's integration with [Twitter Bower](http://github.com/twitter/bower) changes that.

 In Bower, dependencies are listed in a ‘component.json’ file, similar to Node’s package.json or the Ruby Gemfile.
 This is useful for locking down the dependencies a project has.